What is prompt chaining? Multi-step LLM guide

 What is prompt chaining?

 Prompt chaining is a design pattern where the output of one LLM call becomes the input to the next, creating a multi-step workflow that accomplishes tasks too complex for a single prompt.
 Instead of asking a model to research a topic, analyze findings, write a report, and format it for email — all in one shot — you break the job into discrete steps.
-Each step gets a focused prompt, receives the previous step's output, and passes its result forward.

 Unlike generic AI automation posts, this guide shows real CodeWords workflows — not just theory.
 Prompt chaining is a core pattern in production AI automation.